kthohr/optim/docs/source/api/broyden_df.rst

 Algorithm Description
 ---------------------

-Li and Fukushima (2000) is a derivative-free variant of Broyden's method, used to solve systems of nonlinear equations,
+Li and Fukushima (2000) is a derivative-free variant of Broyden's method for solving systems of nonlinear equations.

+We seek a vector of values :math:`x^{(*)}` such that

 .. math::